On this page: what is the difference between Discover, Discover Local and Databases?

 More Ebook sites:

-Open Library via Discover Local Free access via Open Library, with records in Discover Local.
+Open Library via Local Catalog Free access via Open Library, with records in the Local Catalog.
 A free Internet Archive account is required to borrow or reserve this ebook.
 Access limited to one user at a time.
 These items are not included in these guide pages.

 Tips on Finding Full-Text Articles

 Search Databases to find article-level content of journals, newspapers, magazines, and to search collections of digitized books and archival materials.
 (NOTE: some databases include citations but do not full-text of articles; if you need helping finding full-text articles see here)

 Databases vary wildly in coverage snd scope.
 To select databases appropriate for your research needs, lbrowse the list below (NOTE: With EBSCO, you can search several databases at the same time)